 1. A Product Manager will reach out for an initial conversation.
 The purpose of this discussion is to learn which of the reasons above sparked your interest in tire barcode automation, in addition to understanding any associated goals or challenges that could be also be addressed through label automation.
 This is also the time for you to qualify us and ask questions!

 2. The barcode label evaluation step is next as we’ll need to be sure that we align the labeling strategy with that of the automation.
 Not all labels are created equal, and not all labels are plug-and-play as it relates to label applicators.
 There is a chance that with the qualification of automation, you may also need to consider and qualify new labels.
-Not to worry, as our teams are experts as it relates to pairing labels with automation to achieve optimal results.
+Not to worry, as our teams are experts when it comes to pairing labels with automation to achieve optimal results.

 3. Next, we’ll put our heads together to determine how we can actually make barcode label applicators work in your facility.
 Elements like where the applicators will be physically located on the line, and at what stage in the build process labels are required to be applied are common discussion topics.
 We typically start with base-model printer or applicator systems and customize from there, so having a really good handle on your process and goals is critical before we can go away and put together proper design concepts.